All Humans Are Welcome Here!

 Whitney, Tim, and Willy

 Women guard your husbands ‘cuz if they this fun they’re at risk of getting snagged on the local adventurettes.
 This is Tim.
 He stopped to smoke a cigarette near my van and I bummed one cuz… good lookin’ lone motobiker?
 I asked about his planned rides.
 When he mentioned the Inyo Range, I convinced him that if he was gonna bike it, he needed to do it right, and ride the entire crest.
 He asked if I would want to come, and duh, guess what I said.
 So the next day found us BRAPPING the fuck up Cerro Gordo Road, riding clear past the salt tram to New York Butte, then back down the Swansea Grade.
-We hit some high… continue reading
+We hit some high speeds, which in hindsight was just stupid AF, but in the moment sorta… fun?
+I just hung on to the continue reading…

 Cover for video of man descending white mountain on bicycle